 Though I devote quite a bit of brainpower to achieving the perfect footfall with each stride (and hopefully succeeding at least some of the time), I also try to focus on the hinging that occurs between my toes and the ball of my foot during the toe-off phase of gait, as my body rolls up and over my forefoot and toes, which are still planted.
 I then focus on pushing through my big toe, feeling the incredible splay in all my toes just before toe-off.

-This feeling is especially apparent when I use my Correct Toes toe spacers in combination with my foot-healthy footwear, Injinji toe socks, and Pedag metatarsal pads or Strutz foot pads.
+This feeling is especially apparent when I use my Correct Toes toe spacers in combination with my foot-healthy footwear, Injinji toe socks, and Pedag metatarsal pads.
 I believe it’s important to consciously focus on toe splay with each footfall to enhance running efficiency and reduce the chances of musculoskeletal injury.

-SHOP CORRECT TOES SHOP INJINJI TOE SOCKS SHOP STRUTZ FOOT PADS
+SHOP CORRECT TOES SHOP INJINJI TOE SOCKS SHOP PEDAG METATARSAL PADS

 A Trifecta of Meditations for Mindful Running